yongjejeon/2API-data-feature/README.md

 3. It will generate a pie chart in the files section as an image.
 4. You can find this graph in content/country_chart.png

-BEFORE RUNNING THIS CODE
-1. You need to set up 1 API key for ipStack